There are 3 color palette types in DSS:

 Palettes created this way are local to a chart and cannot be shared between charts

 You can also create reusable charts by adding them to a plugin.
 DSS provides a quick way to transform a custom palette into a plugin palette.
-For more information, see Custom chart elements.
+For more information, see Components: Custom chart palettes and map backgrounds.

 If the column used for coloring has an associated custom meaning of “values list”, you can associate a color to each of the values.
 DSS will automatically use the palette associated to the meaning (but this can be overriden).